 Check out oil pressure sending units on Amazon.

 The cost of the oil pressure sending unit depends on the automobile and the model, as well as what is being replaced.
 When in doubt, contact your car's manufacturer.
 Oil pressure sending units can cost anywhere from $30 on the low end to more than $100.

 You can find oil pressure sending units at auto parts stores or online parts stores.
 You can also buy them directly from your car dealer.
 Where you decide to shop for your oil pressure sending unit depends on your budget and the urgency of the replacement.

 Never wait too long to buy one if the unit needs replacement, as the delay can compromise your vehicle’s safety.
 If the specific oil pressure sending unit you need for your vehicle is rare, this may increase the time between ordering and getting one as well.

 Avoid driving your car until you fix this problem, since operating with low oil can be dangerous.

 1. Check Engine Oil Light Remains On

-First of all, you should always check your engine oil when the warning light comes on, even if you’re sure it should be full.
+First of all, you should always check your engine oil when the warning light comes on, even if you’re sure it is completely full.
 Oil could be leaking from your engine, which is a more immediate, potentially costly repair.

-If you have checked the level of your car's engine oil and it is full, but your car's engine oil light is still on, your sending unit may be indicating a false positive, in which case it will need to be replaced.
+If you've checked the level of your car's engine oil and it is full, but your car's engine oil light is still on, your sending unit may be indicating a false positive, in which case it will need to be replaced.